 However, for those of us that aren’t German or from a country where wandering naked apart from a plastic bracelet would not happen in public, this is a very daunting prospect!

-I was determined to try all the Baden Baden thermal spa options – and was quite surprised by how I ended up feeling about my spa options!
+I was determined to try all the Baden Baden thermal spa options – A Baden-Baden spa with clothes and a Baden-Baden nude spa – and was quite surprised by how I ended up feeling about my spa options!

 ⇒ For another amazing place to spa check out my post on the 3 Best Czech Spa Towns.

 Baden Baden Spa – Getting to the Baths

 Caracalla Spa and Friedrichsbad Spa are virtually next door to each other and are less than a five-minute walk from the main shopping street in Baden-Baden.
 Salina Sea Salt Grotto is also in the main town and a short walk away.

 Brenners Park Hotel and Spa is located on the famous Lichtentaler Allee and about a ten-minute walk from the main shopping street.
 Sabai Jai is a fifteen-minute walk in the other direction from the centre of town.